Home » Self Care » Friendship » Friend Finder: The Best Apps to Make Friends 2025

 Stitch is a social companionship/networking app that connects adults aged 50 and over.

 I recommended the Stitch app to my friend who’s an older adult when she moved to a new area last year.
-She thought it was a sewing app at first which as hilarious but eventually gave it a go as a means to make new friends and find local activities she enjoyed (not sewing!).
+She thought it was a sewing app at first which was hilarious but eventually gave it a go as a means to make new friends and find local activities she enjoyed (not sewing!).

 My friend did mention that she got hit on by some members, but it wasn’t a serious issue.
 That said, feel free to use Stitch to find a date if that’s your goal!